curl/curl/docs/libcurl/opts/CURLMOPT_TIMERFUNCTION.md

 curl_multi_perform(3), depending on which interface you use.

 If this callback is called when a timer is already running, this new expire time *replaces* the former timeout.
-The application should then effectly cancel the old timeout and set a new timeout using this new expire time.
+The application should then effectively cancel the old timeout and set a new timeout using this new expire time.

 A **timeout_ms** value of -1 passed to this callback means you should delete